swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 -   Introduced the Service Entity Category “eidas-naturalperson” (section 2.4) for support of authentication against the eIDAS Framework.

+- Introduced the Service Entity Category "eidas-pnr-delivery" (section 2.5) for use by Swedish Identity Providers delivering assertions to Service Providers within the eIDAS federation.

+-   Added the Service Type Entity Categories "public-sector-sp" and "private-sector-sp" to section 4.

 -   Minor changes regarding discovery.

+-   Added explanatory text in chapter 2 about universal service entity categories.

 **Changes between version 1.3 and version 1.4:**